-Excellent deer hunting was the top priority when buying this land.
-We also desired it close enough to our home so we could use it year around for a multitude of activities.
+Although deer hunting was the top priority when buying this land, we desired it to be close enough to our home so we could use it year around for a multitude of activities.
 It has turned out to be that and a lot more.

 For me my favorite time at the camp is deer season.
 The anticipation starts building for the next season as soon as the current season ends.
 Typically with 6-8 hunters at camp, best of friends, fathers, son's and in-laws, we do very well filling the freezer each year.
 We also practice wise game management and target our harvest accordingly.
 With 11 heated and enclosed stands and 7 other stands, often the problem is deciding where you want to hunt.
 Every stand has a name so all hunters are aware of the others hunters locations at all times for safety reasons.
 There are no private stands and all are shared.
 At our camp, it is all about sharing and creating stories for all.